oweb36/mws-docs/Characters/Air Conditioners/MHeLy.md

 She wears dental braces, just for cosmetic reasons.
 I believe braces fit her so well with her personality.
 She has no crooked teeth, she just wants braces.

+MHeLy also has *very sharper than average* canine teeth despite her personality.
+Nobody knows why, but her canine teeth is way sharper.

 ## Personality

 MHeLy is one of the nicer people in MWS.
 This is probably because she's a girl (More like woman.
 Wait, isn't that sexist?
 Probably, probably not.
 Nah).